Join Us

 To discuss this project please email: nikhil.deshpande@nottingham.ac.uk

-Context: Robotics provides an advanced solution to mitigate risks in extreme work environments (e.g., nuclear, disaster response, etc.), through technologies such as remote telerobotics, advanced haptics master devices, and smart sensing and visualization.
+Context: The adaptable, human-assistant paradigm in telerobotics and telepresence applications becomes even more useful as well as complex when we consider interfaces for expert as well as non-expert users, especially in multi-person/multi-robot remote telepresence scenarios.
+Robotics provides an advanced solution to mitigate risks in extreme work environments (e.g., nuclear, disaster response, etc.), through technologies such as remote telerobotics, advanced haptics master devices, and smart sensing and visualization.
 This project will develop new software and hardware systems for an immersive 3D user interaction experience for interfacing with robotic systems (e.g., Franka Emika Panda robot arm, Boston Dynamics Spot robot, etc.) The project will use, develop, and integrate advanced technologies in VR / AR / MR towards improving the situational awareness of the operator(s), providing an intuitive and intelligent user interface for robotic teleoperation and monitoring in high-risk environments.
-The project will build on the strong existing technological capabilities in the CHART group, acquired through the successful implementation of high-tech projects in this field.
-During this program, the student will develop and utilize their knowledge in:
+One of the ways of achieving that is using natural language interaction (NLI) to increase the robot autonomy and user assistance in teleoperation tasks, thereby reducing the cognitive burden on the user.
+For e.g., “grasp the cup in the bottom half for better grip” is a natural language command that the robot should be able to execute autonomously.
+Such NLI can also help improve deep learning-based semantic scene understanding and object tracking outcomes and accuracies.
+Visualized scenes can be represented with generated mesh models in the MR interface using high-level encoding, i.e., real-time text-to-scene description and 3D processing (“the vessel at the top right of the field-of-view feels softer than the one on the left”, “the object at the bottom is a chair with a broken arm lying on its side”, etc.).

 Real-time 3D reconstruction and tracking of dynamic remote scenes and objects;